mfuerstenau/gradle-buildconfig-plugin/README.md

 info from the build, like version (`BuildConfig.VERSION`) or name (`BuildConfig.NAME`) or any other information.

+# Requirement

+The `java` plugin needs to be applied prior to this plugin.

 # Download

 Build script snippet for use in all Gradle versions: